Oxore/tetris-csfml/README.md

 ```
 make all
 ```
 File named "tetris" is the final binary.
 Run it.
-Hit *Return* to start game.
+Hit *S* to start game.

 __TODO:__

-- "Game Over" with restart
 - Levels and scores system with table of records
 - Three next shapes
 - Main menu with beauties